LordLobo/WebPark/README.md

 REST that is a walk in the park!

-Using generics and Swift Concurrancy, WebPark provides a simple set of HTTP interactions with a minimal API.
+Using generics and Swift Concurrency, WebPark provides a simple set of HTTP interactions with a minimal API.

 ## Usage

 Extend the `WebPark` protocol and add a `baseURL`.
 Optionally add a JWT Token:

 ```
+import WebPark

 struct myREST : WebPark {
     let baseURL = "https://google.com"
     let token = "myJWT"